Michael Mellon

-Michael Jordan Donald Mellon (born 5 December 2003) is a professional footballer who plays as a striker for Oldham Athletic on loan from Burnley.
+Michael Jordan Donald Mellon (born 5 December 2003) is a professional footballer who plays as a striker for club Stevenage.

 Born in England, he is a Scotland youth international.

 Club career

 Mellon started his career in the Academy at Manchester United before he joined Burnley at under-16 level during the summer pre-season of 2019.
 He featured for Tony Philliskirk's under-18 side for their tour of Prague, where he scored a late equaliser against Turkish side Altınordu on his first appearance.
 He played several times for the youth team during his first season at the club, before signing a two-year scholarship in July 2020.
 In February 2022, Mellon agreed his first professional contract, signing a three-and-a-half-year deal until the summer of 2025.
 Mellon moved on loan to Morecambe in January 2023.
 Mellon made his senior debut on 24 January 2023 in a League One match away at Ipswich Town at Portman Road, losing 4–0, and his first start on 28 January at home to Bristol Rovers in a 5–1 win.
 He suffered a shoulder injury in March 2023, ending his season.

 He rejoined Morecambe on a season-long loan ahead of the 2023–24 season.
 He scored the first hat trick of his professional career, in a 4–1 league victory against AFC Wimbledon on 28 October 2023.
 Following an impressive spell that saw him score fifteen goals in twenty-seven appearances, he was recalled by Burnley on 8 January 2024.